JWST Reveals a Surprisingly High Fraction of Galaxies Being Spiral-like at $0.5\leq z\leq4$: Discussion

 To further understand the condition of spiral formation, we also compare our spiral fraction to the fraction of settled gas disks in the right panel of Figure \ref{fig:fig4}. \cite{simons_2017} reported the disk fraction of star-forming galaxies at $0.5 \lesssim z \lesssim 2.5$.
 They identified disk galaxies as those with the gas rotation velocity-to-velocity dispersion ratio, $V_{rot}/\sigma_g$, were greater than 3 (solid brown line) or 1 (dashed brown line).
 Our spiral fraction (the teal region) is lower than the fraction of galaxies with $V_{rot}/\sigma_g > 1$, but matches that of galaxies with $V_{rot}/\sigma_g > 3$ remarkably well.
 This agreement implies that both spiral formation and disk settling occurred at the same cosmic time.
-Putting all above pieces together, our results support such a disk and spiral formation scenario: disk galaxies appear early in the universe ($z\gtrsim4-5$) with dynamically hot gaseous disk ($V_{rot}/\sigma_g \lesssim 3$, e.g., \cite{nelson_2023}).
+Putting all above pieces together, our results support such a disk and spiral formation scenario: disk galaxies appear early in the universe ($z\gtrsim4-5$) with dynamically hot gaseous disk ($V_{rot}/\sigma_g \lesssim 3$, e.g., \cite{tsukui_2021,nelson_2023}).
 These disks settled down to dynamically cold ($V_{rot}/\sigma_g > 3$) gaseous disks around $z\sim3-4$, and meanwhile dynamically cold stellar disks, indicated by the existence of spiral arms, also started to appear in a high frequency.
-Interestingly, our spiral fraction matches the gas kinematics measured from nebular emission around star-forming regions \citep[e.g.,][]{simons_2017}.
-Recent ALMA observations on the kinematics of CO and [CII] gas show a constantly high $V_{rot}/\sigma_g \sim 10$ from $z=0$ to $z=5$ \citep[e.g.,][]{lelli_2018, rizzo_2020, lelli_2021, rizzo_2021}.
-These results indicate that spiral formation is governed by cold-warm gas, e.g., gas in both disk and in outflow traced by H$\alpha$ or other nebular emission lines, rather than simply the cold gas reservoir traced by CO or [CII].